khalilbrda-arch/Infinity_depths/PROJECT_STATE.md

 31. Event Architecture

-Current project does not yet have a centralized event architecture.
+Current project does not yet have a centralized formal gameplay event architecture.

-Some systems communicate through direct calls.
+Several systems communicate through direct calls.

-Example risk:
+Confirmed examples:

 EnemyManager
 ↓
 GameState

-Future architecture should support events such as:

-EnemyDeathEvent
+for:

+- Base damage
+- Enemy-kill rewards

+DefenseManager
 ↓
-Reward System
-Economy
-Quest System
-Statistics
-UI
+GameState

+for:

+- Currency affordability
+- Currency spending

+Projectile
+↓
+EnemyManager

+for:

+- Enemy damage

+WaveManager
+↓
+GameState

+for:

+- Base-destruction state

+These relationships are functional but create coupling.

+Future architecture should introduce events or explicit service boundaries only where they meaningfully reduce coupling.

+Potential events include:

+- EnemySpawned
+- EnemyDamaged
+- EnemyReachedBase
+- EnemyDied
+- WaveStarted
+- EnemySpawnRequested
+- WaveCompleted
+- DefensePlaced
+- DefenseRemoved
+- DefenseUpgraded
+- CombatResolved

-This must be introduced carefully during the Architecture Foundation phase.
+Events must not be introduced indiscriminately.

+Current status:

+🔴 NOT IMPLEMENTED

 ---